SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 I couldn't breathe.
 Couldn't move.
 Couldn't do anything but stare at my uncle lying dead on the ground, the firelight flickering across his open eyes.

 The shot still echoed inside me, a ringing that drowned out everything else.
 The cold didn't matter.
 The scouts' voices blurred.
-The world had split with that sound and nothing would ever fit back together.
+The world had split with that sound, and nothing would ever fit back together.